MicrosoftDocs/memdocs/sccm/core/plan-design/diagnostics/customer-experience-improvement-program-ceip.md

 During installation of the Configuration Manager console, you can choose to participate in the **Customer Experience Improvement Program** (CEIP).
 CEIP is turned off by default.
 If it was previously enabled, it remains enabled.

--   CEIP is separate from [Diagnostics and usage data for System Center Configuration Manager](../../../core/plan-design/diagnostics/diagnostics-and-usage-data.md).
+-   CEIP is separate from [Diagnostics and usage data for Configuration Manager](../../../core/plan-design/diagnostics/diagnostics-and-usage-data.md).

 -   CEIP is per console.
 It collects data such as the number of times that each element is selected in the user interface.